Iamogeee/BusinessConnect/README.md

 Required

-- User can login
+User can login.
-- User can create an account
+User can create an account.
-- User can search for businesses by location
+User can search for businesses by location.
-- User can view business profiles
+User can view business profiles.
-- User can read and write reviews
+User can read and write reviews.
-- User can save favorite businesses
+User can receive personalized recommendations.
-- User can create multimedia reviews
+User can see business hours and contact information.
-- User can receive personalized recommendations
+User can save favorite businesses.
-- User can see business hours and contact information
+User can edit their profile information.
-- User can edit their profile information
+User can view exclusive deals and offers.

 Optional

-- User can view and manage their bookings
+User can create multimedia reviews.
-- User can book appointments
+User can message peers for more information about businesses.
-- User can view exclusive deals and offers
+User can view and manage their bookings.

 Screen Archetypes